Winn1982/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/bcfea913-b2b1-4ca9-96f2-aae2577a267b)

 In the scenario, it was determined the problem was a faulty charger and a new one was brought to him.
+The ticket was set to resolved.